wenxuhaskell/lt2222-v21-a2/README.md

 Bonus B - Expanding the feature space

 When adding the context (five terms before and after the NE), I also include the POS of the term as part of the feature.
-After padding, the size of feature vector becomes doubled.
-With the expanded features space, the trained model leads to better accuracy when verifying with the test set.
+After padding, the length of feature vector becomes doubled.
+With the expanded features space, the trained model leads to improved accuracy for classification of most NE types when verifying with the test set.